 Restricted stock units.
 Restricted Stock Units ("RSUs") give the awardee the right to receive actual Gartner shares when the restrictions lapse and the vesting conditions are met, and each RSU that vests entitles the awardee to one share of the Company's common stock.
 Gartner will withhold a portion of the common stock to be issued to meet the minimum statutory tax withholding requirements.
 RSU recipients do not have any of the rights of a Gartner stockholder, including voting rights and the right to receive dividends and distributions, until after actual shares of Gartner common stock are issued in respect of the award, which is subject to the prior satisfaction of the vesting and other criteria relating to such grants.
-In accordance with SFAS No. 123(R), the fair value of these awards is estimated on the date of grant based on the market price of the Company's common stock and is amortized to compensation expense on a straight-line basis over the service period.
+In accordance with SFAS No. 123(R), the fair value of these awards is estimated on the date of grant based on the market price of the Company's common stock.

-In the first quarter of 2006 the Company granted 474,000 RSUs to its executive officers, with vesting subject to both service and a performance condition ("performance-based RSUs").
-The market price of the Company's common stock was \$14.44 on the grant date and the performance condition is tied to Gartner's 2006 total sales bookings in the Research segment.
-With respect to the performance condition, the 474,000 RSUs granted represents the target amount, and the number of RSUs that will ultimately vest will be between 0% and 200% of the target amount depending on which performance level is achieved.
-As of June 30, 2006, the Company continues to estimate that the number of performance-based RSUs that will ultimately vest to be equivalent to the target amount.
-The performance-based RSUs vest ratably over a four-year period from the vesting commencement date, but are expensed on an accelerated basis as required by SFAS No. 123(R).
-If the 2006 minimum performance condition is not met, the performance-based RSUs will expire, and all expense recognized to date would be reversed.
+During 2006, the Company granted 474,000 RSUs to its executive officers, with vesting subject to both service and a performance condition ("performance-based RSUs").
+The market price of the Company's common stock was \$14.44 on the grant date, and the performance condition is tied to Gartner's 2006 total sales bookings in the Company's Research segment.
+With respect to the performance condition, the 474,000 RSUs granted represent the target amount, and the number of RSUs that will ultimately vest will be between 0% and 200% of the target amount depending on which performance level is achieved.
+As of September 30, 2006, the Company estimates that the number of performance-based RSUs that will vest will be approximately 145% of the target amount.
+The performance-based RSUs vest ratably over approximately four years from the vesting commencement date, but are expensed on an accelerated basis as required by SFAS No. 123(R).
+If the minimum performance condition is not met, the performance-based RSUs will expire, and all of the compensation expense recognized in 2006 would be reversed.

-In the second quarter of 2006, the Company awarded 803,000 RSUs to non-executive employees and directors that vest subject to service requirements only ("service-based RSUs").
-In accordance with SFAS No. 123(R), the fair value of these awards was estimated on the date of grant based on the market price of the Company's common stock, which ranged from \$13.75 to \$14.61.
+During 2006, the Company awarded 818,000 RSUs to employees and directors that vest subject to service requirements only ("service-based RSUs").
+In accordance with SFAS No. 123(R), the fair value of these awards was estimated on the date of grant based on the market price of the Company's common stock, which ranged from \$13.75 to \$15.69.
 The value of these awards will be amortized as compensation expense on a straight-line basis over the service period.
-These service-based RSUs vest ratably over a four-year period from the vesting commencement date.
+These service-based RSUs vest ratably over approximately four years from the vesting commencement date.

-None of the performance-based or service-based RSUs were exercisable as of June 30, 2006, and compensation expense was approximately \$1.3 million for the three and six month periods ended June 30, 2006, respectively.
+None of the performance-based or service-based RSUs were vested as of September 30, 2006.
+Compensation expense for RSUs was approximately \$2.0 million and \$3.3 million for the three and nine month periods ended September 30, 2006, respectively.